8 Things You Should Never Do To Your Grill

 Fires move fast, so it’s important to be prepared.
 Have baking soda on hand to control a grease fire and a fire extinguisher nearby for other fires.
 Remember, you never use water to put out grease fire.

 “A great tool for any chef to have on hand is the free Red Cross First Aid App,” Greta Gustafson, media relations associate for the American Red Cross says.
 “This app puts instant access to information on handling the most common first aid emergencies—including burns—at your fingertips.”
+But if you want to avoid the stress associated with a grill induced fire hazard, you can opt for a smart grill instead.

 Leave Your Grill Open